kristuff/minitoring/README.md

 ## Install
 For now Minitoring is only available as `.deb` packages.

 See [Install minitoring on debian buster with Apache](/doc/install.md).

 For others systems, you will have to build the package:
-- run `composer install` to install dependencies and build autoloader.
+- run `composer` to install dependencies and build autoloader.
 - Compile css/js (requires `NodeJS`)